HIROS-DEV/Shopping-Cart-with-ReduxToolKit/README.md

 #### What did I learn through the project?

 I learned how to use redux toolkit and redux toolkit folder structure / fundamental convention.

+#### Demo?

+Sorry, this is short project and not mine.
+So, I don't want to deploy site for the project.

+Thank you for reading.
+And, happy coding!!!